farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 ### Instants and States {#instants-states}

 The instant is a hypothetical moment in the chronology of a contingency.
-Three instants currently exist in Farao:
+Four instants currently exist in Farao:

 - the preventive instant, that occurs before any contingency, and describes the 'base case' situation.
 - the outage instant, that occurs just after a contingency, in a time too short which does not permit the activation of curative remedial actions